New Camper FAQ

 Which Focus Areas and Electives are offered each week?
 What if I don't get into the activity I wanted?

 The activities we offer vary throughout the summer and from year to year, based on the interests and experience of our counselors.
 However, we always have arts and crafts activities, guitar lessons, photography, sailing, sculling, boating, woodworking, farm and garden, archery, tennis, and sports electives such as field games or soccer.
 There are also lots of zany games and activities that are new each year!
 We can't offer every Focus Area every week, but we do try to make sure everyone can try at least one of their first-choice areas.
 If we can't offer an activity as a Focus Area, we will almost always offer it as an Elective, so you can still give that activity a try.
 Sometimes Electives and Focus Areas fill up before everyone who wants to can sign up.
 If there's an activity you really want to try but it filled up before you could sign up, let your counselors know.
 They will try to run the activity again so you can do it too.
-If there is an activity you really want to experience, be sure to let our counselors know, both in your "letter to the counselors" and in person when you get to camp.
+If there is an activity you really want to experience, be sure to let our counselors know.
 If you tell your counselor that an activity is really important to you, they will try their best to make it happen!
 You can also tell your counselors if you have an idea for a new activity, like a building project or a field trip.
 If it seems like something we could do at camp, they'll make it a new Focus or Elective!
 We always encourage campers to try new things, and you may be surprised what activities you end up trying!

 If I'm not good at something can I switch activities?